haicheviet/personal-space/site/content/posts/tailscale-for-your-friendly-work-vpn/index.en.md

 ![Subnet router](subnets.webp "Subnet router")

-Setting up a subnet router is realtive easy and you can read [this guide](https://tailscale.com/kb/1019/subnets/#setting-up-a-subnet-router) for more specific.
-Below is the detail process that I setup in AWS cloud.
+Setting up a subnet router is relatively easy and you can read [this guide](https://tailscale.com/kb/1019/subnets/#setting-up-a-subnet-router) for more specifics.
+Below is the detailed process that I set up in the AWS cloud.

 ### Step 1: Create an EC2 instance router